 There is a very stark difference between friends and true friends who become your family.
 Some of us take longer than other to learn that difference, but I'm putting it out there in hopes that us slower learners get it that much faster.
 Comedian Steve Harvey said it one morning during the first 12 minutes of his radio show, where he inspires only and reminds himself of life's lessons in faith and other important qualities (forgive the paraphrasing but you'll get the gist):

-"You want lots of friends, go hit the lotto.
-You want real friends, go get yourself in some trouble."
+"you want lots of friends, go hit the lotto. you want real friends, go get you in some trouble."